Vacua in locally de Sitter cosmologies, and how to distinguish them: Numerical results

-Figure \ref{Standard_dS_Quotient} shows plots of the detector's response in the cosh chart FRW spacetime as a function of the energy gap, for the Euclidean vacuum on~$dS_2$, and for the induced vacuum on the $\BbbZ_3$ quotient~$M_3$, for selected values of the parameters as shown.
+Figure \ref{Standard_dS_Quotient} shows plots of the detector's response in the cosh scale factor FRW spacetime as a function of the energy gap, for the Euclidean vacuum on~$dS_2$, and for the induced vacuum on the $\BbbZ_3$ quotient~$M_3$, for selected values of the parameters as shown.
 The plots were evaluated numerically from~\eqref{ResponsFunct-Coshchart-General_Form}.

 The high degree of symmetry between excitations and de-excitations indicates that the response in this parameter range is dominated by the switch-on and switch-off effects, being significantly different from the long time limit in which the response in the Euclidean vacuum satisfies the detailed balance condition in the de~Sitter temperature $H/(2\pi)$~\cite{Gibbons:1977mu}.